Susan Owicki

-Academic life
+Early life and education

 Owicki received her PhD in computer science from Cornell University in 1975.
 Her advisor was David Gries.
 In her thesis, she invented Interference freedom, a method for proving concurrent programs correct, which is basis for much of the ensuing work on developing concurrent programs with shared variables and proving them correct.
 Two papers resulted directly from her thesis:

 She was a faculty member at Stanford University for the Electrical Engineering and Computer Science Departments for 10 years.
 Her research interests include distributed systems, performance analysis, and trusted systems for electronic commerce and she published numerous articles and patents on her research.

 In 1994 Owicki was recognized as an ACM Fellow for her dissertation work An Axiomatic Proof Technique for Parallel Programs I.

-Industry career
+Career

 After Stanford, Susan Owicki was employed by Digital Equipment Corporation (DEC).

 She later worked at the Strategic Technologies and Architectural Research Laboratory (STAR lab) where she held a role as Associate Director.
 STAR lab was the first laboratory devoted to research in digital rights management and related electronic commerce technologies.

 She spent four years as an independent consultant doing work in the performance of interactive television and delivery of streaming video.